5 Yoga Poses For Sciatica + How The Practice Can Offer Relief

-Cross your right knee in front of your left knee, and if you can, wrap your right toes around the back of your left ankle as you would in eagle pose.
+How to: Cross your right knee in front of your left knee.
+If you can, wrap your right toes around the back of your left ankle (like in eagle pose).
 Bring your right arm out to the side, palm facing up.
 Take a deep breath in.
-Exhale, gently lower both knees to the left, and turn your head to the right.
+On the exhale, gently lower both knees to the left and turn your head to the right.
 Rest your left hand on your right thigh.
 It's OK if your knees don't come all the way down.
 Breathe into the stretch.
 Hold the pose for 5 to 10 breaths on each side.

 We'll finish with happy baby, another excellent posture for taking pressure off the sciatic nerve.

-Keep your feet together, open your knees out wide, and stretch your hands through to take hold of the outsides of your feet.
-Bring your feet out over your knees, and gently pull them down toward the mat or the bed.
-Flex your feet, press the back of your pelvis into the mat or your bed, and stay here for a few deep breaths.
+How to: Keep your feet together, open your knees out wide, and stretch your hands through to take hold of the outsides of your feet.
+Bring your feet out over your knees, and gently pull them down toward the mat.
+Flex your feet, press the back of your pelvis into the mat, and stay here for a few deep breaths.
 You can hold onto your ankles if that is more comfortable.
 Relax into the pose and rock gently from side to side.
 Hold the pose for 5 to 10 deep breaths.

 To release: Inhale, exhale.
 Let go of your feet and let them gently drop to the floor.